EVORA-project/evora-ontology/models/docs/rank.md

 # Slot: rank (rank)

-_Relative level or position of the identified taxon in the taxonomy_
+_Relative level or position of the identified taxon in the taxonomy._